 Vitamin C for the skin: everything you need to know

-Vitamin C has long been more than just a trend in cosmetics—it has become an essential component of many skincare routines.
+Vitamin C is far more than just a trend in cosmetics – it has become an indispensable component of many skincare routines.
 As a powerful antioxidant, it not only protects the skin from harmful environmental influences but also promotes collagen production and helps reduce skin discoloration.
-But what exactly does vitamin C do for the skin, and why should you incorporate it into your skincare routine?
+But what exactly does vitamin C do for the skin, and why should you integrate it into your skincare routine?

 What is vitamin C and why is it so important?

-Vitamin C, also known as ascorbic acid, is a water-soluble vitamin found in many foods such as citrus fruits, berries, and green leafy vegetables.
-It's an essential nutrient that our bodies can't produce on their own, so we must obtain it through other means.
+Vitamin C, also known as ascorbic acid, is a water-soluble vitamin found in many foods such as citrus fruits, berries, and leafy green vegetables.
+It is an essential nutrient that our bodies cannot produce on their own, so we must obtain it through other means.

 Vitamin C is essential for the body.
-It strengthens the immune system by supporting the white blood cells that fight infections.
-Vitamin C also plays a key role in collagen production—a protein critical for the health of skin, bones, cartilage, and blood vessels.
-Collagen keeps skin firm and elastic and promotes wound healing.
+It strengthens the immune system by supporting white blood cells that fight infections.
+Furthermore, vitamin C plays a key role in collagen production – a protein crucial for the health of skin, bones, cartilage, and blood vessels.
+Collagen helps keep skin firm and elastic and promotes wound healing.

 Anti-aging properties